PyWiFeS/pywifes/docs/source/index.rst

 WiFeS was described in two papers led by the Principal Investigator, the late Michael Dopita, in `2007 <https://ui.adsabs.harvard.edu/abs/2007Ap%26SS.310..255D/abstract>`_ and `2010 <https://ui.adsabs.harvard.edu/abs/2010Ap%26SS.327..245D/abstract>`_.

 PyWiFeS is written in Python and is open-source, allowing users to modify and extend the code to suit their needs.
 PyWiFeS is compatible with data from the automated 2.3m telescope as well as the previous manual telescope operations through TAROS.
-The upgrade of the 2.3m for automated observations was described by `Price et al. (2024) <https://ui.adsabs.harvard.edu/abs/2024PASA...41...57P/abstract>`_
+The upgrade of the 2.3m for automated observations was described by `Price et al. (2024) <https://ui.adsabs.harvard.edu/abs/2024PASA...41...57P/abstract>`_.

 The original version of PyWiFeS was described by `Childress et al. (2014) <https://ui.adsabs.harvard.edu/abs/2014Ap%26SS.349..617C/abstract>`_.
 A publication describing PyWiFeS version 2 is in preparation.

+Documentation for the current version of the pipeline has been deployed to `this ReadTheDocs site <https://pywifes-pipeline.readthedocs.io/en/latest/>`_.

-Addition details are available in the `PyWiFeS User Manual <https://www.mso.anu.edu.au/pywifes/doku.php?id=documentation>`_.
-The manual explains the general structure of the pipeline, the steps of the data reduction, or technical details about the Python modules and functions.
+For even more information, we refer the users to the `old PyWiFeS User Manual <https://www.mso.anu.edu.au/pywifes/doku.php?id=documentation>`_.
+That manual explains the general structure of the original version of the pipeline, the steps of the data reduction as performed then, and technical details about the Python modules and functions, many of which are still applicable. **However, please follow the installation and usage instructions here, rather than the old instructions there.**

 The development of PyWiFeS version 2 was made possible by grant LE230100063 from the Australian Research Council.